5late/5imulation/README.md

 - Every 80 years 0.56% of the population dies (similar to death toll every 80 years)
 - The first 18 years are empty
 - Chances of twins/triplets can be edited

+# Disease

+## Rules

+- The simulation contains 1 000 000 people
+- The simulation runs for 1 week
+- Infection rate is 0.034%
+- People meet between 0-15 people a day
+- Once infected, people do not become healthy again for the one week period

+## Legal

+This is not a scientific study nor does it contain scientifically accurate material.
+Use at your own risk.
+I am not reponsible for any harm caused by this program.

 ## License